Gravito-electromagnetic analogies: ``Ultra-stationary'' spacetimes

-\textit{\emph{Ultra-stationary spacetimes}} are stationary spacetimes admitting \emph{rigid} geodesic time-like congruences.
-In the coordinate system adapted to such congruence, the metric is generically obtained by taking $\Phi=0$ in Eq.~(\ref{eq:Stationary}), leading to: Examples of these spacetimes are the Som-Raychaudhuri \cite{SomRaychaudhuri}, van Stockum interior \cite{stockum}, and Gödel \cite{godel} spacetimes; see \cite{CHPreprint} for their discussion in this context.
-This is an interesting class of spacetimes in the context of GEM, due to the close \emph{similarity} with electrodynamics, which was explored in an earlier work \cite{CHPRD} by one of the authors: 1) they are exactly mapped \cite{Drukker:2003mg,CHPRD}, via the Klein-Gordon equation, in curved 3-spaces with a gravitomagnetic field; 2) their gravitomagnetic tidal tensor is linear \cite{CHPRD} (just like in the case of electromagnetism), and, up to a factor, matches the covariant derivative of the gravitomagnetic field.
-A link between these two properties was suggested in \cite{CHPRD} \footnote{In an earlier work by one of the authors \cite{CHPRD,CHPreprint} (to whom the \emph{exact} GEM fields analogy of Sec.~\ref{sec:3+1} was not yet known), it was suggested that the above mapping could be interpreted as arising from the similarity of magnetic tidal forces manifest in relations (\ref{ttemg}).
-It seems, however, to be much more related to the analogy based on GEM {}``vector'' fields manifest in Eqs.~(\ref{eq:Hultra}) and (\ref{eq:GeoUltra}).
-Even though the exact correspondence (\ref{ttemg}) reinforces in some sense the analogy, tidal forces do not seem to be the underlying principle behind the mapping, since: i) there is no electromagnetic counterpart to the non-vanishing gravitoelectric tidal tensor $\mathbb{E}_{\alpha\beta}$; ii) the Klein-Gordon Eq.~$\Box\Phi=m^{2}\Phi$ and the Hamiltonian in Sec.~IV of \cite{CHPRD} are for a (free) monopole particle, which feels no tidal forces.
-Thus one would expect it to reveal coordinate artifacts such as the fields $\vec{G,\ }\vec{H}$, and not physical tidal forces. }; however, the non-vanishing gravitoelectric tidal tensor (while no gravitoelectric part is present in the map) was a question left unanswered.
-Herein, putting together the knowledge from the tidal tensor with the inertial force formalisms (Secs.~\ref{sec:Tidal tensor analogy} and \ref{sec:3+1}), we revisit these spacetimes and shed new light on these issues.
+Examples of these spacetimes are the Som-Raychaudhuri metrics \cite{SomRaychaudhuri}, the van Stockum interior solution \cite{stockum}, and the Gödel \cite{godel} spacetime; see \cite{CHPreprint} for their discussion in this context.
+This is an interesting class of spacetimes in the context of GEM, due to the close \emph{similarity} with electrodynamics, which was explored in an earlier work \cite{CHPRD} by one of the authors: 1) they are exactly mapped \cite{Drukker:2003mg,CHPRD}, via the Klein-Gordon equation, into curved 3-spaces with a ``magnetic'' field; 2) their gravitomagnetic tidal tensor is linear \cite{CHPRD} (just like in the case of electromagnetism), and, up to a factor, matches the covariant derivative of the magnetic field of the electromagnetic analogue.
+A link between these two properties was suggested \footnote{In the earlier work Refs. \cite{CHPRD,CHPreprint} by one of the authors (to whom the \emph{exact} GEM fields analogy of Sec.~\ref{sec:3+1} was not yet known), it was suggested that the above mapping could be interpreted as arising from the similarity of magnetic tidal forces manifest in relations (\ref{ttemg}).
+It seems, however, to be much more related to the analogy based on GEM ``vector'' fields manifest in Eqs.~(\ref{eq:Hultra}) and (\ref{eq:GeoUltra}).
+Even though the exact correspondence (\ref{ttemg}) reinforces in some sense the analogy, tidal forces do not seem to be the underlying principle behind the mapping, since: i) there is no electromagnetic counterpart to the non-vanishing gravitoelectric tidal tensor $\mathbb{E}_{\alpha\beta}$; ii) the Klein-Gordon equation $\Box\Phi=m^{2}\Phi$ and the Hamiltonian in Sec.~IV of \cite{CHPRD} are for a (free) monopole particle, which feels no tidal forces.
+Thus one would expect it to reveal coordinate artifacts such as the fields $\vec{G,\ }\vec{H}$, not physical tidal forces. } in \cite{CHPRD}; however, the non-vanishing gravitoelectric tidal tensor (while no electric field is present in the map) was a question left unanswered.
+Herein, putting together the knowledge from the tidal tensor and the inertial force formalisms (Secs.~\ref{sec:Tidal tensor analogy} and \ref{sec:3+1}), we revisit these spacetimes and shed new light on these issues.